TDG-Platform/docs/ENVI_ChangeThresholdClassification.md

 **Output structure**

 The output of the Change Threshold Classification task is a single band raster in both .hdr and .tif format.
-Based on the thresholds selected for change (increase/decrease) the image will show increases in pixel values in blue, and decreases in red.
+Based on the threshold method selected for change the image will show increases in pixel values in blue, and decreases in red.

 ### Advanced